CGuard: Efficient Spatial Safety for C: Design

-Using this approach, we can only recover from those accesses in which the offset field in the tag is less than MAX\_OFFSET.
-We can’t retrieve the base address for large objects because the invalid bit is used for both size-invariant violation and an out-of-bounds address.
+This approach can only help us recover from those accesses in which the offset field in the tag is less than MAX\_OFFSET.
+We cannot retrieve the base address for large objects because the invalid bit is used for both size-invariant violation and an out-of-bounds address.
 The additional overheads for these changes are in the range 0-5\% for the SPEC benchmarks.

-\subsection{Library calls}
+\subsection{Library Calls}

 We assume that system libraries are safe.
-Since library code can't interpret our tagged pointers, we add wrappers around library calls to mediate between an instrumented application binary and unmodified system libraries, as shown in Figure~\ref{fig:architecture}.
+Since library code cannot interpret our tagged pointers, we add wrappers around library calls to mediate between an instrumented application binary and unmodified system libraries, as shown in Figure~\ref{fig:architecture}.
 We trust most of the library functions to use pointer arguments safely.
 For some library routines, we insert bounds check to ensure spatial safety.

-For many library calls, our compiler simply resets the tags in the pointer arguments before calling the target function.
+For many library calls, \toolname simply resets the tags in the pointer arguments before calling the target function.
 However, this is not always sufficient.
-For example, library functions may return an interior pointer, perform a callback to the application routine compiled using \toolname, and return their internal objects.
+For example, library functions may return an interior pointer, perform a callback to the application routine compiled using \tname, and return their internal objects.
 In addition, the internal fields of an argument may contain tagged pointers. \toolname uses a custom implementation to handle these cases correctly.

-\subsection{Object initialization and memory accesses}
+\subsection{Object Initialization and Memory Accesses}